rbolt13/Oregon-Grown/index.md

 ### Dispensary Diversity

-Highlighted above in map 1, **Dispensary Diversity** the data shows us that more than half of dispensaries in Oregon are owned by a chain, and that one in ten of all dispensaries in Oregon are owned by either La Mota, Groundworks, Mr.Nice Guy, or Nectar.
+Highlighted above in map 1, Dispensary Diversity the data shows us that more than half of dispensaries in Oregon are owned by a chain, and that one in ten of all dispensaries in Oregon are owned by either La Mota, Groundworks, Mr.Nice Guy, or Nectar.

-To speculation on certain trends, La Mota and Mr.Nice Guy’s presence along I-5 could be in preparation of federal legalization, and ready accessiblity to Californa's market.
+To speculate on certain trends, La Mota and Mr.Nice Guy’s presence along I-5 could be in preparation of federal legalization, and ready accessibility to California's market.
 It could also be related to proximity of cannabis farms.
 Nectar locations have reputations of being large “Warehouse” size dispensaries, that probably deal with a lot of bulk purchases, which this project takes no account of.
 Groundworks on the other hand has its own indoor farm called Pruf Cultivar located North of Portland by the airport.
-Since their dispensaries mostly sell their flower, it makes sense to keep most if not all of Groundworks locations in the Portland area (near their farm).
-Especially considering Groundworks has footing in California with more than 11 California dispesaries and growing.
+Since their dispensaries mostly sell their flowers, it makes sense to keep most if not all of Groundworks locations in the Portland area (near their farm).
+Especially considering Groundworks has footing in California with more than 11 California dispensaries and growing.

 ![map2](/assets/UGB.png)